jlopep09/ForoRates/README.md

 docker-compose up --build
 ```

-Once the containers are up and running, you can access the web application from http://localhost/
+Once the containers are up and running, you can access the web pplication from http://localhost/